0dpe/Linux-Journey/README.md

      programs.home-manager.enable = true;
    }
    ```
-   Waybar automatically starts on startup mysteriously, so there needs to be neither Hyprland nor zsh configuration for autostarting Waybar.\
    Note: `bar` in `programs.waybar.settings.bar` is an arbitrary name for the bar; Waybar supports having multiple bars at the same time, but I only need one bar.
+   Waybar automatically starts on startup since it is inside `$ systemctl --user list-units`, so there needs to be neither Hyprland nor zsh configuration for autostarting Waybar.
+Automatically starting through systemctl though means that it does not have proper `$PATH`, meaning that it must use the full path of `bluetoothctl` (`/run/current-system/sw/bin/bluetoothctl`) to find `bluetoothctl`.\
    \Uf057e \Uf0e08 is the muted icon.
    \Uf091f, \Uf0922,5,8, \Uf029e no wifi
    \Uf00af is the bluetooth icon, \Uf00b2 disabled,
    \Uf007a-f, \Uf0080-2, \Uf0079 are battery icons
-2. Connect to internet.
+1. Connect to internet.
 Use `# nixos-rebuild switch`.

 ### WIP
 Using Python Environment